 Personally Identifiable Information

 All on-line donations and purchases are made through secure, outside systems.
 When you make a donation or purchase on line, we obtain your name, address, telephone number, email address and credit card information.
 This information is required to process your payment, and to verify the credit card data.
 We also store this information in a secure database to facilitate future communication.
-If, for any reason, you would like to be removed form our email list, you can unsubscribe by emailing email@example.com with “remove” in the subject line.
+If, for any reason, you would like to be removed form our email list, you can simply click 'unsubscribe' at the bottom of our emails.